RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 Adding Codebook
 ---------------

-This page gives you the opportunity to upload extra information for coders that maybe be helpful for clarifying the labelling task (ex: tips for differentiating categories, examples of labeled data, etc.).
+This page gives you the opportunity to upload extra information for coders that maybe helpful for clarifying the labelling task (e.g., tips for differentiating categories, examples of labeled data, etc.).
 This is particularly useful if the categories you're interested in labelling are numerous or nuanced.

 A demo codebook for the tutorial can be found in the ``smart/demo/`` directory, which we will be using for both projects.
 To upload the codebook, click the "Choose File" button and select ``cat-codebook.pdf``: